What is website accessibility, and why is it important?

-If a website is accessible, it means that it was built and designed for all people to use it.
-Websites are a tool for people to find information, learn, read the news, donate to causes that matter to them, shop, and more.
+If a website is accessible, it was built and designed for everyone to use it.
+Websites allow people to find information, learn, read the news, donate to causes that matter to them, shop, and more.
 Accessibility is a big part of your website’s user experience (UX).
-If your website is unusable for some people, you might be leaving information, opportunities, or donations on the table.
+If your website is unusable for some people, you might leave information, opportunities, or donations on the table.

 When a website is truly accessible, it will be user-friendly, even for people living with auditory, cognitive, neurological, physical, speech, or visual disabilities.

-These users may use accessibility tools that come built into browsers such as magnification, custom styling, font size adjustments, keyboard shortcuts, and more.
-Or they might use specialty tools like screen readers, programs that read out what screens are showing users (mainly used by those with visual impairments and blindness), only a keyboard (some users cannot use a mouse), or voice recognition tools for hands-free interactions.
+These users may use accessibility tools that come built into browsers, such as magnification, custom styling, font size adjustments, keyboard shortcuts, and more.
+Or they might use specialty tools like screen readers, programs that read out what screens show users (mainly used by those with visual impairments and blindness), only a keyboard (some users cannot use a mouse), or voice recognition tools for hands-free interactions.
 Other tools people may rely on are closed-captioning and touch screens.

 Ensuring your site is accessible allows people with these disabilities or limitations to have a better web experience, which can lead to increased engagement and response.

 1. Add Alt Tags to Your Images

 Alt tags are important for accessibility as they help users who navigate websites using screen readers!
 The screen reader will read the alt tags aloud to describe the images to blind or visually impaired users.
-If there is no alt tag defined, a screen reader will simply say “image” giving the visitors no information on what the image is displaying!
+If no alt tag is defined, a screen reader will say “image,” giving the visitors no information on what the image displays!

-Go through your website’s media library and there should be a section where you can add alt tags to your images.
+Go through your website’s media library; there should be a section where you can add alt tags to your images.
 Be mindful that the tag should be able to be read in a timely manner but should also accurately describe the images.

-- Use “maple tree with yellow and orange leaves” vs. “tree”.
-This will help the user get a better picture of what is being shown.
+- Use “maple tree with yellow and orange leaves” vs. “tree.”
+This will help the user better understand what is being shown.

 - Use “young orangutan in a forest that is facing deforestation” vs. “orangutan.”